Lab Manual

 • Second, we study social science with a data-rich and computational perspective.
 This often means trying to understand the ecosystem of academic science itself by using information about who scientists are and what scientists do.

-• Third, we study malaria parasites with a mathematical and statistically rigorous toolkit, focusing on genomic epidemiology and modeling.
+• Third, we study infectious diseases with a mathematical and statistically rigorous toolkit, focusing usually on malaria parasites and respiratory pathogens.

 Expectations & Responsibilities